Nervous System Practices

 Reflection

 Regulation is not something you force.
-It is something you allow space for.
+It is something you make space for.

 Support begins there.